-The folks at EZShield, and ID theft protection and restoration company, recently published a must-read press release.
+The folks at EZShield, an ID theft protection and restoration company, recently published a must-read press release.
 It certainly underscores the need for a locking mailbox for comprehensive identity theft protection, so it peaked our interest!

-In summary: EZShield poll reveals that Americans need to increase vigilance about ID theft, while they overestimate impact of social networks on productivity.
+EZShield poll reveals that Americans need to increase vigilance about ID theft, while they overestimate impact of social networks on productivity.
 After a decade of mounting public discussion of the dangers of identity theft, a new poll shows that Americans have a broad awareness of the issue.
 However, some misunderstandings about the sources and impact of the threat remain.

 For your convenience, we are including the press release, originally published here, below:

 New Survey: Americans Aware of ID Theft, Underestimate Impact on Productivity